Kosher foods: Permitted and forbidden animals

 The Torah permits eating only those land animals that chew their cud and have cloven hooves.
 Four animals, the hare, hyrax, camel, and pig, are specifically identified as being forbidden because they possess only one of the above characteristics: the hare, hyrax and camel are hindgut fermenters and chew their cud but do not have cloven hooves, while the pig has a cloven hoof but does not chew its cud.

 The Torah lists winged creatures that may not be consumed, mainly birds of prey, fish-eating water-birds, and bats.
 Certain domesticated fowl can be eaten, such as chicken, geese, quail, dove, and turkey.

 The Torah permits only those fish which have both fins and scales to be eaten.
 Monkfish is not considered kosher.
-To comply with kosher requirements, a fish must have fins and easily detached scales; the scales of a sturgeon are extremely hard to remove, hence it is non-kosher.
+To comply with kosher requirements, a fish must have fins and easily detachable scales; the scales of a sturgeon are extremely hard to remove, hence it is non-kosher.
 Other seafood considered non-kosher includes shellfish like clams, oysters, crabs and shrimp.
-There is also a risk of products like seaweed and kelp being contaminated by microscopic, non-kosher crustaceans.
+There is also risk of products like seaweed and kelp being contaminated by microscopic, non-kosher crustaceans.

-The Torah forbids two types of sherets (creeping things):
+The Torah forbids two types of sherets (creeping or swarming things):